Accredited Learnerships and Internships

-A learnership is a work-based route to a qualification.
-It is a workplace education and training programme comprising of both structured practical workplace (on-the-job) experience and structured theoretical training.
-The duration of a learnership is approximately twelve months, and results in a full national qualification.
+A learnership is a work-based route to obtaining a qualification.
+It is an education and training programme comprising of both structured practical workplace (on-the-job) experience and structured theoretical training.
+The duration of a learnership is approximately twelve months and results in a full national qualification.
 CTU has over 14 registered ICT Learnerships up to NQF Level 5 and 6.

 At CTU the learnership best practice is identified as follows:

 - Training times are structured according to required notional hours per learnership.

 - Learners attend training and workplace learning sessions based on an agreed schedule.

 Various other options can be offered.
 However, CTU suggests the 6 months theoretical session and 6 months’ workplace experience as the best option – depending on accreditation requirements.
 Learnership groups smaller than 20 will fall into various available programme schedules.
 Groups larger than 20 are not restricted to specific starting dates and their schedules can be customized according to the client’s needs.

 Upskilling of Employees and Related Benefits

 There are immediate benefits to upskilling employees on learnerships for the employer:

 - Increased loyalty towards the employer – Employees are less likely to leave a company that takes interest and invests in their personal and professional development.

 - Technical expertise is enhanced.